How to Ask for and Receive Help

 Caring for yourself is one of the most important, yet one of the most often forgotten, things you can do as a parent or a caregiver.

-Caring for others is one of the most selfless things someone can do, and asking for help might feel selfish or daunting.
+Caring for others is one of the most selfless things someone can do, and requesting assistance might feel selfish or daunting.
 According to Psychology Today, we live “in a society that praises self-help and self-reliance, [and] it is becoming increasingly difficult for us to ask our colleagues, friends, and even our family for the assistance we need.
-The mere thought of asking for help can eat away at our ego, undermine our confidence, make us question our abilities, and even paralyze us with anxiety.”
+The mere thought of needing help from others can eat away at our ego, undermine our confidence, make us question our abilities, and even paralyze us with anxiety.”

 However, accepting help is necessary because when you take care of your own needs, the person (or people) you care for will benefit, too.